Monday, October 27, 2025

 I’ll be the first to say that Bromptons are strange cycles.

-The odd aspects begin most obviously with the small wheels, but on closer inspection, every aspect of the bicycle is even stranger.
+The odd aspects begin most obviously with the small wheels, but on closer inspection, every other aspect of the bicycle is even stranger.
 The frame is odd, all low-to-the-ground and gracefully curved.
 The seat post stands out because it’s so darn long.
 The handle bars are shaped with their own weird curves, or not, depending on your choice.
 Then there’s the gearing.
 Six gears split between a rear derailleur and a rear hub transmission, and there are other gearing options as well.
 Oh, and I should wrap it up here, but wait… what two-wheel bicycle has six wheels????
 My Brompton does.

 But the best strange feature, by far, very, very far, is that the Brompton folds, and it folds in mere seconds!